mikfreedman/slacker/README.md

 your own commands or just use the packaged ones and you configure that in your project.

+## What this project is, and isn't.

+This project is primarily focused around parsing and dispatching simple commands that are either addressed to the bot in a channel - or sent via direct messages.

+At the moment, there aren't plans to support [message subtypes](https://api.slack.com/events/message#message_subtypes) directly, if for example you would like to be notified when a user joins a channel the current recommendation is to follow the instructions for subscribing to [arbitrary messages](#listening-for-arbitrary-messages) and matching on meta.message

 ## Commands
 Commands are a way of perfoming an action when someone uses the magic keyword.
 The command prefix must be configured, but lets assume it is `"slacker"`.
 An